calculator

 What Are My Maximum Working Hours?

-Adults who are 18 years or older can work an average of 48 hours per week under the UK Working Time Directive.
+Adults who are 18 years or older can work an average of 48 hours per week under the UK Working Time Regulations.
 While the law protects workers from long working hours, you can choose to opt out of this limit if you want to work more hours.

 Calculating Rest Breaks